 The site has frontage on Greenbelt Road (MD 193), a master planned arterial roadway that is a traffic noise generator.
-Because the proposed use is not residential, traffic generated noise is not regulated in relation to the subject application.
-No additional information is required concerning noise for the subject property.
+Because the proposed use is not residential, traffic generated noise is not regulated in relation to the subject approval.

 Soils